lsieun/Shell-Scripts/README.md

 In the simplest terms, a **shell script** is a file containing a series of commands. **The shell** reads this file and carries out the commands as though they have been entered directly on the command line.

+Sometimes, you come across a command line tool that offers limited functionality on its own, but when used with other tools, you realize its actual potential.(例如，`seq`命令)

 <!-- TOC -->

 - [Reference](#reference)